xaviershay/bird-gallery/PLAN.md

 - `model/observation.ts` should contain all observation-related queries (already has `fetchFirsts`)
 - Controllers should only handle HTTP routing, request parsing, and response formatting
 - Each model file should export public fetch functions that controllers import

+**Completed**: All database queries have been extracted from controllers to model files:
+- Created `model/location.ts` with `fetchLocation`, `fetchLocationObservations`, and `fetchLocationFilterCounts`
+- Created `model/species.ts` with `fetchSpecies` and `fetchSpeciesObservations`
+- Created `model/filter_counts.ts` with `fetchGlobalFilterCounts` (consolidating duplicated logic from firsts controller)
+- Updated `controller/location.ts`, `controller/species.ts`, and `controller/firsts.ts` to import and use model functions
+- All 97 tests pass after refactoring

 ### 2. Consolidate Filter Count Logic
 **Problem**: `fetchFilterCounts` is duplicated in `controller/location.ts` and `controller/firsts.ts` with similar but different implementations.
 Both generate filter combinations using the same patterns.